Nickcostanza/my-burger-app/README.md

 [GithubRepo](https://github.com/Nickcostanza/my-burger-app)

 Unfortunatly I was unable to get this application functioning properly.
-I need to get the connections with my database correct, and render user input on to the page.
+Im connected to database, and my post method is working, but my put is not.
+Css and UI have not been worked on due to the lack of functionality.